christalsofia/plantguard/README.md

 ## Overview

+A plant leaf disease recognition system that harnesses the power of Convolutional Neural Network (CNN) algorithm to detect plant conditions.
 The model used in this project was trained using [Plant Disease Recognition Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset/).
-To run this locally, follow the instructions below.

 ## Prerequisite(s)